SrinivasanChinnachamy/AWS-DevOpsAgent-Demo/README.md

 # AWS DevOps Agent Demo

 This repository demonstrates AWS DevOps Agent capabilities by deploying infrastructure with **intentional issues** for investigation and resolution.
-Kindly interpret as outlined in this medium bog. (link)
+Kindly interpret as outlined in this medium bog. (link) we will also use this repo to perform code review with AWS Security Agent to review code security findings in GitHub

 ## 🎯 Purpose